 Dr. Shirley Ha received her Doctor of Optometry degree from the University of Waterloo School of Optometry and Vision Science.
 After serving the residents of St. Catharines and its vicinity for 16 years, Dr. Ha moved to Burlington to be close to her family in 2006.

-Her interest in developmental and neuro-rehabilitative optometry, together with her passion for improving her patient’s lives took her on a path of professional development to include the completion of The Optometric Extension Program Foundation’s core clinical curriculum, the Padula Institute of Vision and Rehabilitation’s Neuro-visual processing therapy Levels 1, 2 and 3, the Neuro-Optometric Rehabilitation Association’s skills development Level 1 and 2, the Robert Sanet San Diego 5-Part Powerful Vision Therapy Seminar Series, the Cedarville Seminar Series for Optometric Vision Therapy, the Collier's Syntonics Optometry Next Generation Levels 1, 2 and many other regional and international clinical education related to vision therapy and habilitation/rehabilitation.
+Her interest in developmental and neuro-rehabilitative optometry, together with her passion for improving her patient’s lives took her on a path of professional development to include the completion of the Optometric Extension Program Foundation’s core clinical curriculum, the Padula Institute of Vision and Rehabilitation’s Neuro-Visual Processing therapy Levels 1, 2 and 3, the Neuro-Optometric Rehabilitation Association’s skills development Level 1 and 2, the Robert Sanet San Diego 5-Part Powerful Vision Therapy Seminar Series, the Cedarville Seminar Series for Optometric Vision Therapy, the Collier's Syntonics Optometry Next Generation Levels 1, and 2 and many other regional and international clinical education related to vision therapy and habilitation/rehabilitation.
 She is committed to a lifetime of learning to increase her knowledge base.

 Dr. Ha is a founding Board member of the Canadian Optometrists in Vision Therapy and Rehabilitation and hopes to increase awareness of the benefits of vision therapy and vision rehabilitation to parents, educators and allied health professionals through this non-profit organization.
 Her motto is to give patients of all ages the gift of functional vision beyond healthy eyes and 20/20 eyesight and afford them every opportunity to see, succeed and have a good quality of life.